xiangjerryhe/decision-tree-dash/README.md

 # decision-tree-dash
-A Decision tree viewer and animator in Dash
+A Decision tree vis with outputs looking like ![tree_vis.png]